-This event is sposored by the Ohio Commission on Minority Health, the Cleveland Office of Minority Health, the City of Cleveland, Cleveland Dept. of Public Health, Cleveland State University, NEOMED-CSU Partnership for Urban Health, American Heart Association, Cuyahoga County, MetroHealth, Mt.
-Sinai Health Care Foundation, NEON Healthcare Centers, Strategic Solutions Partners, and University Hospitals.
+This event was sposored by the Ohio Commission on Minority Health, the Cleveland Office of Minority Health, the City of Cleveland, Cleveland Dept. of Public Health, Cleveland State University, NEOMED-CSU Partnership for Urban Health, American Heart Association, Cuyahoga County, MetroHealth, Mt.
+Sinai Health Care Foundation, NEON Healthcare Centers, Strategic Solutions Partners and University Hospitals.

 - AHA 123forEquity

 - Finding Leverage over the Social Determinants of Health

 - Racial Equity: Getting to Results

 - Racial Equity Toolkit: An Opportunity to Operational Equity

 - Health Care Equity: Toolkit for a Winning Policy Strategy

 - Local Health Department Organizational Self-Assessment for Addressing Health Inequities

 - Public Sector Jobs: Opportunities for Advancing Racial Equity